 News

-Dixon in Temeke wants businesspeople to take advantage of TCCIA's business opportunities.
+Dixon in Temeke urges businessmen to take advantage of TCCIA business opportunities.

-Temeke District Commissioner, Sixt Mapunda, has urged businessmen across the country to take advantage of business opportunities offered by the Tanzania Chamber of Commerce, Industry and Agriculture (TCCIA).
+Temeke District Commissioner, Sixth Mapunda, has urged businessmen across the country to take advantage of the business opportunities offered by the Tanzania Chamber of Commerce, Industry and Agriculture (TCCIA).

-D.K.
-Mapunda made the call today, July 3, 2025, when he visited the TCCIA pavilion at the 49th International Trade Fair (Sabasaba) in Dar es Salaam.
+DC Mapunda made the call today, 3 July 2025, when he visited the TCCIA pavilion at the 49th International Trade Fair (Sabasaba) in Dar es Salaam.

 In addition to the welcome, DC Mapunda had the opportunity to receive information on the various activities and services provided by TCCIA for the development of the private sector.

-DC Mapunda was informed about the success of the issuance of a digital certificate of origin, which now greatly simplifies the business process for manufacturers and exporters of goods abroad.
+DC Mapunda was briefed on the success of the issuance of a digital certificate of origin, which now greatly simplifies the business process for manufacturers and exporters of goods abroad.

-DC Mapunda was also informed about TCCIA's representation in business councils that discuss cross-sectoral trade issues between the private sector and government.
+DC Mapunda was also briefed on TCCIA’s representation in the business councils that discuss cross-sectoral trade issues between the private sector and government.

 Upon receiving the information, while pleased with the achievement, DC Mapunda said: “TCCIA, you are providing a very valuable service to our traders.”